AmrutaHegde/Data_visualisation/README.md

 # Data_visualisation
-Which year has more rain in June in the southern region??
+Which year has more rain in June in the southern region?

 Find the top 5 dry years in south, north-east, north-west and central India.